vivektara24/Separation-of-terbium-from-proton-irradiated-gadolinium-oxide-targets/README.md

 # Separation-of-terbium-from-proton-irradiated-gadolinium-oxide-targets

+**This work is supported in part by the Horizon-broadening Isotope Production Pipeline Opportunities (HIPPO) program, under GrantDE-SC0022550 from the Department of Energy's Isotope R&D and Production Program.
+**

 ## Overview
 This repository accompanies the project detailed in **_Separation of terbium from proton-irradiated gadolinium oxide targets – development of an effective, scalable and automatable process_ (Applied Radiation and Isotopes, 2025)** — see [https://doi.org/10.1016/j.apradiso.2025.112138](https://doi.org/10.1016/j.apradiso.2025.112138).